irynaperekrest/test_task/README.md

 Separation is done based on tested object and setup/teardown steps that tests in each class require.

 Test scenarios that are not automated (due to lack of time), but should also be tested:
-- registration page design (list of elements, text)
+- registration page design (list of elements, text, localization)
 - more input fields validation tests (e.g. email does't contain domain name or account name, data too short or too long, includes unsupported symbols)
 - dropdown validation tests (can't select date that doesn't exist, like 30.02)
+- validation if account already exists
+- redirect to EULA links
+- check pop-up for email field

 #### Tests execution